ACCESS-NRI/access-hive.org.au/docs/about/contribute/index.md

 ## Become a member of the ACCESS-Hive organisation

 The ACCESS-Hive organisation is open to any member of the ACCESS community.
 Furthermore, organisation members have write access to the ACCESS-Hive repository which means they can create branches to contain their modifications instead of creating their own forks.
-As such, we encourage you to become a member of the organisation by asking for an invite on the [ACCESS-NRI forum][ACCESSforum].
+As such, we encourage you to become a member of the organisation by asking one of the [maintainers][access-hive-maintainers] to invite you to join the organisation.

 ## Process to contribute